dentarg/auth0-blog/_posts/2016-11-07-migrating-an-angular1-app-to-angular2-part-1.md

 1. Clone **[ng1-dinos](https://github.com/auth0-blog/ng1-dinos)** from GitHub to a local directory of your choosing.
 2. Run `npm install` from the root directory.
-3. Run `gulp` to serve the application (runs locally on [http://localhost:8000](http://localhost:8000))
+3. Run `gulp` to serve the application (runs locally on [http://localhost:8000](http://localhost:8000)).

-Once you have the app and the Dinos Node server running, the app should look like this in the browser:
+Once you have ng1-dinos and the Node API running, the app should look like this in the browser:

 ![ng1-dinos screenshot](https://cdn.auth0.com/blog/ng1-to-ng2/ng1-dinos-home.jpg)

-Take some time to familiarize with the file structure, code, and features.
+**Important:** Take some time to familiarize with the file structure, code, and features.
 We won't be making any _changes_ to this application, but it's important to get comfortable with it because everything we do in our Angular 2 app will be a migration of ng1-dinos.

 ## Introducing "ng2-dinos"

 Our migrated Angular 2 application will be called **ng2-dinos**.
 The full source code for the completed app can be cloned from the [ng2-dinos GitHub repo](https://github.com/auth0-blog/ng2-dinos).
 This app will use the same Node API.
 From a user's perspective, we want ng2-dinos to be indistinguishable from ng1-dinos.
 Under the hood, we'll rewrite the app to take advantage of the powerful new features of Angular 2.

 Angular 2 brings in several technologies that ng1-dinos does not take advantage of.
 Instead of a Gulp build, we'll use the [Angular CLI](https://cli.angular.io/) to set up and serve ng2-dinos.
 We're going to write the app using [TypeScript](https://www.typescriptlang.org/) and [ES6](http://es6-features.org/) which will be transpiled by the Angular CLI.

 We'll follow the [Angular 2 Style Guide](https://angular.io/docs/ts/latest/guide/style-guide.html) for the most part, with a few minor exceptions regarding file structure.
 For this tutorial, we want to preserve as much of a correlation with ng1-dinos as we can.
 This will make it easier to follow the migration of features.